 DISCIPLE-MAKING: Making disciples is a clear mandate from Christ.
 This requires a strong focus on evangelism and training in spiritual growth and holy living.
 Done effectively, this will produce and promote growth and health in and among the churches.

 LOCAL CHURCH CENTERED: The denomination exists to serve local congregations.
 Local churches are the most fundamental and strategic points of evangelism and discipleship.
 The challenge of the denomination is to keep finding the best ways to serve and strengthen congregations.

-SERVANT LEADERSHIP: Wesleyans respect leadership that is placed over them, while realizing that the authority and effectiveness of spiritual leadership is not primarily bestowed, but earned and manifested by a loving and willing heart of obedience that serves God and mankind gladly.
+SERVANT LEADERSHIP: Wesleyans respect leadership that is placed over them while realizing that the authority and effectiveness of spiritual leadership are not primarily bestowed, but earned and manifested by a loving and willing heart of obedience that serves God and mankind gladly.
 Wesleyans desire to be leaders in serving.